geo-smart/oceanography/README.md

 ## Build a working Jupyter Book: Get Started

+> Before diving in: If a commit is not producing a new version of the Book: Go to Actions to see what failed.

 I advocate for documenting process... so here is how I began with the Geo-Smart organization 'simple skeleton' repository and built out an Oceanography JupyterBook.
 The important idea is that in addition to a repo there